 The Good Samaritan law protects individuals who provide medical assistance during medical emergencies like drug overdoses and cardiac arrest.
 This law is generated to protect those who are not medically trained and, undertaking that no medical personnel is available, these individuals step in to help.

-The incident in Bakersfield, California, where an 87-year-old woman lost her life due to the refusal of a nurse to administer CPR to the victim women.
+In 2013, the incident in Bakersfield, California, where an 87-year-old woman lost her life due to the refusal of a nurse to administer CPR to the victim women.
 The nurse did so because she followed the protocol of the nursing home facility she was employed in.
-Unfortunately, the 87-year-old woman lost her pulse before the Emergency Medical Services provider arrived and was declared dead after being taken to a local hospital.
-The dispatcher of the Emergency Medical team filed a lawsuit against the nurse.
+Unfortunately, the 87-year-old woman lost her pulse before the emergency medical services provider arrived and was declared dead after being taken to a local hospital.
+The dispatcher of the emergency response team filed a lawsuit against the nurse.
 This news spread like wildfire in the media and was an eye-opener for lawmakers and its enforcement agencies in California.
 This also raised several questions, such as the consequences of not helping in emergencies.
 Or what if you fail while helping?

 Well, this varies from state to state and country to country.
 In the U.S., civilians have immunity for any damage caused while performing CPR or using an AED until they are found negligent under the 2000 Federal Cardiac Arrest Survival Act of Congress.
-Good Samaritan Law in all states protects people administering CPR or using Automated External Defibrillator (with restrictions).
+The Cardiac Arrest Survival Act of 2000 (Public Law 106-505) provides federal Good Samaritan immunity for people and organizations that use or acquire AEDs in emergencies, encouraging wider AED availability across the U.S.

 In Minnesota, not giving emergency care is an offensive act of misdemeanor, while in Vermont, you could receive a penalty of $ 100 in this case.
 A group of states, including California and Nevada, has amended their Good Samaritan Law, according to the law, its duty to help in emergencies.
 It is considered a criminal offense if you don't help in situations of crisis in Europe and several other countries.